stephenrlouie/gemini-ansible/vagrant/README.md

     ./cluster.sh -c <number_of_nodes>
     ```

-9. Configure inventory file and run *contrib/ansible/setup.sh*
+4. Configure inventory file and run `contrib/ansible/setup.sh`. **Time: ~45 Minutes**
- - Both managed node start up methods will bring up machines with pre-selected MAC Addresses.

- This table is just a sample; static mapping will continue up to mac 00:00:00:00:0b in the same pattern shown below.
+ - This table is just a sample; static mapping will continue up to mac 00:00:00:00:0b in the same pattern shown below.
 See the DHCP.conf for details.

  |Node Number | MAC Address       | IP          |
  | ---------- | ----------------- | ----------- |